-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.4 Arrochar & Succoth Customer Reference: 00209 Organisation: Scottish Campaign for Customer Name: (If applicable) National Parks Comment Reference: LDP01/MIR/CONS/00209/1/007 Comment Method: EMAIL Customer Type: Public Body Verbatim Comment: Options are OK but what progress has been made on Ben Arthur resort and a long term objective of restoring the pier for use by Waverly etc?
-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.4 Arrochar & Succoth Customer Reference: 00214 Organisation: Transport Scotland Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00214/1/010 Comment Method: EMAIL Customer Type: National Government Verbatim Comment: Arrochar and Succoth: The MIR indicates that there has been no development on the sites identified in the current Plan.
-Site MIR105 (Succoth) has been identified as a potential site for 26 homes (current planning application).
-This site may have a potential impact on the A83(T) junction and any impact and potential mitigation measures will required to be discussed with Transport Scotland.
+Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.4 Arrochar & Succoth Customer Reference: 00209 Organisation: Scottish Campaign for Customer Name: (If applicable) National Parks Comment Reference: LDP01/MIR/CONS/00209/1/007 Comment Method: EMAIL Customer Type: Other Organisation Verbatim Comment:

+Options are OK but what progress has been made on Ben Arthur resort and a long term objective of restoring the pier for use by Waverly etc?

 Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.4 Arrochar & Succoth >> 5.4.1 Arrochar & Succoth Question 1: Do you agree with the Vision above?
 Why?
-Customer Reference: 00037 Organisation: Arrochar & Tarbet Community Customer Name: (If applicable) Council Comment Reference: LDP01/MIR/CONS/00037/1/001 Comment Method: EMAIL Customer Type: Community Organisation Verbatim Comment: Q1.
+Customer Reference: 00037 Organisation: Arrochar & Tarbet Community Customer Name: (If applicable) Council Comment Reference: LDP01/MIR/CONS/00037/1/001 Comment Method: EMAIL Customer Type: Local Public Body Verbatim Comment:

+Q1.
 NP: Do you agree with The Vision?